Shakespeare for Young Actors

 - Attend GRSF’s summer season productions and other festival events.

 - At the end of the workshop, participants will receive a certificate indicating their successful completion of the GRSF Shakespeare for Young Actors training program.

 To be considered for acceptance into the program, students should complete an online application below or email email@example.com.
 The deadline for applications is June 15th, 2015.
 Space is limited, so early application is recommended.

 - Classes at the Winona State University’s Performing Arts Center.

-- Program fees include tickets to the three main stage productions, The Merry Wives of Windsor, Hamlet and Rosencrantz and Guildenstern are Dead, as well as other GRSF events.
+- Program fees include tickets to the three main stage productions, Romeo and Juliet, Much Ado About Nothing and The Glass Menagerie, as well as other GRSF events.